 NREL's Education Center features interactive exhibits about clean-energy technologies and periodically hosts tours and events.
 A community asset, the Education Center serves nearly 30,000 visitors per year—including the general public, students and educators, and leaders of government and private organizations.

 Educating students, teachers, professionals, and consumers about clean-energy technologies and strategies helps promote sustainability and the use of clean energy to power our homes, businesses, and cars.
 Teachers and students of all ages are offered opportunities to learn about renewable energy through NREL's Workforce Development and Education Programs.
 In addition, executives throughout the country are able to learn about renewable energy and energy efficiency technologies, analytical tools, and financing through NREL's Executive Energy Leadership Academy.

-For more information on NREL's benefit to the community, see page 36 of the Sustainable NREL Biennial Report FY 2010–2011.
+For more information on NREL's benefit to the community, see page 81 of the Annual Sustainability Report FY2014.